SFEley/mongo_store/README.markdown

 The following hash options are recognized on initialization:

 * `:db` - A Mongo::DB object or the name of one to create.
 Defaults to **rails_cache**.
-* `:create_index` - By default, we create an index on the _key_ and _expires_ fields.
+* `:create_index` - By default, we create an index on the *_id* and *expires* fields for fast returns on cache misses.
 Set to **false** to override.
 * `:expires_in` - The global length of time a cache key remains valid.
 Defaults to 1 year.
 Can also be set on individual cache writes.
+* `:namespace` - Set this if you want different applications to share the same Mongo collection without key collisions.
+(Namespacing is baked into Rails 3, but MongoStore implements it manually for Rails 2 as well.)

 ## Other Goodness

 MongoStore is a drop-in caching store and doesn't require any special treatment.
 The only extra behavior on top of what you get from ActiveSupport::Cache::Store is as follows:

 ### :expires_in option on the #write method
-This is the same behavior as the option in the MemCacheStore.
+This was built into all stores in Rails 3; in Rails 2, we implement it with same behavior as the option in MemCacheStore.
 Specify a number of seconds or an ActiveSupport helper equivalent, e.g.: `:expires_in => 5.minutes`.
 Keys past their expiration date are not returned on reads.

 _**NOTE:** This behavior is fairly dumb and uses `Time.now` on the application side.
 If you have a number of app servers hitting one database and their times aren't in sync, expect unwarranted cache misses._